Page last updated May 2, 2021|

 Pre-planetary nebulae represent gases blown off by stars that will soon be white dwarfs

-The Egg Nebula is perhaps 3000 light years away, in the constellation of Cygnus, the Swan
+The Egg Nebula is perhaps 3000 light years away in the constellation of Cygnus, the Swan

 A dusty disk in the plane of the star's rotation forces escaping gases toward the poles of the disk

 (RA 08 19 58, Dec -10 38 15) formed by gases ejected from an aging binary star system (HD 44179) at the center of the nebula.
-The stars themselves are not visible, due to the thick clouds of gas and dust which obscure them; but light reflected off the dust and emitted by gases absorbing the light of the stars creates one of the most unusual objects in the sky.
+The stars themselves are not visible because of the thick clouds of gas and dust that obscure them, but light reflected off the dust and emitted by gases absorbing the light of the stars creates one of the most unusual objects in the sky.
 The nebula wasn't discovered until 1973, and for years its odd appearance was a complete mystery.
 It is now believed that a thick dusty disk (similar to that of the forming Solar Nebula) surrounds the binary system, so that gases ejected by the aging stars can only move perpendicular to the plane of the disk.
 Shock waves created by the collision of the ejected gases and the disk create cone-like structures extending outward from the plane in various directions.
-In this case, the disk is edge-on to our line of sight, causing the cones to form a dramatic X-shaped nebula.
+In this case the disk is edge-on to our line of sight, causing the cones to form a dramatic X-shaped nebula.
 The red coloration is probably due to complex hydrocarbon molecules, but most of the details of the nebula's appearance are still a mystery.
-As the stars at the nebula's center continue to age, one or both will eventually eject a substantial fraction of their mass, forming a more typical (although probably still unusually complex-appearing) planetary nebula.
-(Image credits: ESA, Hubble, NASA, apod100614
+As the stars at the nebula's center continue to age, one or both will eventually eject a substantial fraction of their mass, forming a more typical (although probably still unusually complex) planetary nebula.
+(Image credit ESA, Hubble, NASA)

 The Ring Nebula (M57) in Lyra.
 A planetary nebula, 2000 light years away.
 In the same field of view is IC 1296, a galaxy 200 million light years away.
 (Brian Lula, apod030516)